jambox/grunt-wordpress-deploy/README.md

 Description: An object of pairs to specify which path in the file structure rsync should target.
 Used by rsync to update the correct folder on synchronization.

 _NOTE_: Each environment in the `Gruntfile` should have matching path keys.
-For example, if you specify a `theme` path for your local environment, make sure you have a `theme` path for your `dev` and `production` environments too.
+For example, if you specify a `theme` path for your local environment, make sure you have a `theme` path for your `dev` and `prod` environments too.

 #### ssh_host